Nifty 50 deadline fast approaching | Powersports Business

+Well, you did it again.
+You've effectively waited until the last minute!

-As the Holiday season approaches, we all have many deadlines in mind - gift shopping, work projects before vacations, perhaps a New Years Resolution.
+We all have many deadlines in mind - final gift shopping, a strong sales push into the holiday season, perhaps a New Years Resolution.

-But perhaps the quickest approaching is this week - the deadline for the 2021 Powersports Business Nifty 50 contest for parts, accessories, apparel, service providers, F&I companies, DMS businesses and website providers on Dec.
-18!
+But one to bump to the top of your list is the deadline for the 2021 Powersports Business Nifty 50 contest for parts, accessories, apparel, service providers, F&I companies, DMS businesses and website providers - which is tomorrow!

 Click the link below to complete the application: